iffybooks/host-a-website-at-home/README.md

 ![3b560993806c4ab8c9881d57b5ed2c53e6d28a19.jpg](images/6f4d29de1333a40237f4c18825a1a97ae4e062a6.jpg)

-❏ Connect an Ethernet cable to the Ethernet-to-USB adapter.
+❏ Connect an Ethernet cable to the adapter.

-❏ Connect the Ethernet cable to the back of your home router.
+❏ Connect the other end of the Ethernet cable to an Ethernet port on the back of your home router.

-❏ To confirm you're connected to the internet, you can run the following `ping` command:
+❏ To confirm you're connected to the internet, you can run the following `ping` command on your single-board computer:

 ```
 ping iffybooks.net